raajie/ramac_89/README.md

 Credit Risk Analysis EDA Fintech Projects

-INTRODUCTION:
+Technique used:

+  Exploratory Data Analysis

+Objective:

-  This EDA focusses on customers' credit score to determines a borrower’s ability to meet their debt obligations and the lender’s aim when advancing credit.
+  This EDA focusses on calculating credit score to determines a borrower’s ability to meet their debt obligations and the lender’s aim when advancing credit.